What is Degenerative Disc Disease?

 Specifically, degenerative disc disease refers to a spinal condition that tends to occur naturally as the body ages.
 In between each of your spine's vertebrae, there is a fluid-filled disc that is designed to act as a cushion of sorts, preventing pain and ensuring the smooth function and movement of each vertebrae.
 Unfortunately, over time, these discs can become thinner and more brittle, resulting in them being less effective at providing that cushion.
 Those with degenerative disc disease are also at a much greater risk for herniated and bulging discs, which can be extremely painful.

 At Spinal Dynamics, our Meridican chiropractor and team is dedicated to providing you with the highest standard in chiropractic care.
-Our very own Dr. Danielle Sartin has extensive experience in helping patients improve their health and wellness, in addition to treating any number of spinal conditions.
+Our doctors have extensive experience in helping patients improve their health and wellness, in addition to treating any number of spinal conditions.
 One of the more common conditions we can diagnose, manage, and treat here in our office is that of degenerative disc disease.

 Signs and Symptoms of Degenerative Disc Disease